anusha414/aws_notes/README.md

 14. Even if the security is compromised at instance level by the developers maybe they would have given allow all traffic, we can still control the security at subnet level using NACL
 15. Using NACL at subnet level we can specify what kind of traffic we want to deny and what we want to allow, whereas SG is only for allowing traffic.
 16. NACL has priority over SG, less number rule has high priority
+17. VPC endpoints:- If a node in private subnet wants to cumminicate with AWS services so instead of letting it communicate through the internet we will create endpoints.

     Practical:-
-    1. whenever you create  aVPC, AWS will create a by default, NACL(all allow and all deny) and route table, n SG.
+    1. whenever you create  a VPC, AWS will create a by default, NACL(all allow and all deny) and route table, n SG.
     2. Internet gateway is visible in the network connections section.
     3. I have created a EC2 instance with default SG and SSH access in the custom VPC and deployed an application on port 8000, when i try to access the application with the EC2 instance it will not be visible because in default SG in the inbound rules only SSH is allowed(allows us to connect to EC2).